marshall-mcmullen/solidfire-kernel/drivers/block/radian/README.md

-# Radian 1.7 driver building on 4.4 and 4.9
+# Radian 1.8 driver building on 4.9